kz6fittycent/owncast/README.md

 ## First run
 - To run, type `owncast` in your terminal
-- The snap will pull down the files from Owncast's release page
-- Decompress all the files into the `~/snap/owncast/current` folder
 - The snap already has all the dependencies needed to run - no need to install anything else
 - Begin a quick test of the default setup
-- User may confirm it's running at http://localhost:8080 (or whatever IP address the server has)
+- User may confirm it's running at http://localhost:8080/admin (or whatever IP address the server has)

 ## Read the docs